RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 czechia_price - Information on prices of selected foodstuffs over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
 This table consists of 6 columns:
 * id
-* value - mean prices for each food category
+* value - Mean prices for each food category.
-* category_code - food category code
+* category_code - Food category code.
-* date_from
+* date_from - start of measurement
-* date_to
+* date_to - end of measurement
-* region_code - region code
+* region_code - Region code.

 The following supporting tables link to this table:
-* czechia_price_category - codebook of food categories that appear in our overview.
+* czechia_price_category - Codebook of food categories that appear in our overview.
-* czechia_region - codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
+* czechia_region - Codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.

 ### PRIMARY TABLE CREATION

-The purpose of creating the primary table is to merge the tables czechia_payroll and czechia_price (and possibly their supplementary tables - codebooks) into one table through the same comparable period, that is common years, from which it will be possible to obtain data on salaries and food prices for the Czech Republic for the following tasks - scientific questions.
+The purpose of creating the primary table is to merge the tables 'czechia_payroll' and 'czechia_price' (and possibly their supplementary tables - codebooks) into one table through the same comparable period, that is common years, from which it would be possible to obtain data on salaries and food prices for the Czech Republic for the following tasks - answering the given scientific questions.

 Both tables contain a large amount of information, which is further described in the following supporting tables - codebooks.
 The first step was therefore to get familiar with the tables and find out what they contain and, according to the assignment, to consider which data are important for us and which are not.
 In both of these tables we can see that there are several columns that contain only simple codes that do not tell us anything - these codes are described in the linked codebooks.

 Some codebooks have been used only once:
-* czechia_payroll_value_type - setting of ' value_type_code' to show only the salary values - code 5958
+* czechia_payroll_value_type - setting of ' value_type_code' to show only the salary values - code 5958.
 * czechia_payroll_unit - to find out in which units the values in the 'value' column are expressed (for salaries it is Czech crowns).

 Two tables have been permanently attached:
-* czechia_price_category - identification of food categories and their quantity units *czechia_payroll_industry_branch - identification of industry sector.
+* czechia_price_category - identification of food categories and their quantity units.
+* czechia_payroll_industry_branch - identification of industry sector.

-some tables were not used at all:
+And some tables were not used at all:
 * czechia_payroll_calculation - the method of value calculation is not important for us.
 * czechia_region - the data was processed for the Czech Republic as a whole; therefore, the identification of regions was not important for us.

-After becoming familiar with the content of the tables, there were several obstacles to overcome in creating the table.
+After becoming familiar with the content of the tables, there were several obstacles to overcome in order to create the table.
 One obstacle was the content of unnecessary records and values.
-The 'czechia_payroll' table contains not only records on gross salaries but also records on mean number of employees in sectors - we are not interested in such values here and so they were excluded.
+The 'czechia_payroll' table contains not only records on mean gross salaries but also records on mean number of employees in sectors - we are not interested in such values here and so they were excluded.
 Similarly, values on salaries that did not contain information about the industry, which we consider essential, have been excluded as well.
 'NULL' values in 'value' column regarding salaries have not been observed.

-In the 'czechia_price' table, 'NULL' values were observed only in the 'region_code' column, but since the data in this project is processed for the Czech Republic as a whole, this missing region information is not a problem.
+In the 'czechia_price' table, 'NULL' values were observed only in the 'region_code' column, but since the data in this project is processed for the Czech Republic as a whole, this missing information about region is not a problem.
 No records were excluded in the 'czechia_price' table.

-Another problem was the extent of the tables, especially 'czechia_price' which has a total of 108,249 records. 'czechia_payroll' had 3,268 of the original 6,880 records after eliminating unnecessary records.
-The records of both tables have therefore been averaged and grouped (by year and industry sector / food category), thus reducing their size significantly: 'czechia_payroll' to 418 and czechia_price to 342.
-With these reduced scopes, all operations with these tables will be significantly faster and their data easier to comprehend.
+Another problem was the extent of the tables, especially 'czechia_price' which has a total of 108 249 records. 'czechia_payroll' had 3 268 of the original 6 880 records after eliminating unnecessary records.
+The records of both tables have therefore been averaged and grouped (by year and industry sector / food category), thus reducing their size significantly: 'czechia_payroll' to 418 and 'czechia_price' to 342.
+With these reduced scopes, all operations with these tables shall be significantly faster and their data easier to comprehend.

 Another obstacle was also finding a way to pair the data of the two tables.
 The tables are basically independent of each other, and the only common feature is the time of measurement - the year.
 In the 'czechia_payroll' table, this information was contained in the column 'payroll_year.'
 In the 'czechia_price' table, it was the columns 'date_to' and 'date_from' that contained the full date, where the year was always the same in both columns, so any of the columns could be used.

-It is also important to note that the tables do not have the same range of years for which the records are valid: the czechia_payroll table contains records for the years 2000-2021, while the czechia_price table only contains records for the years 2006-2018.
+It is also important to note that the tables do not have the same range of years for which the records are valid: the 'czechia_payroll' table contains records for the years 2000-2021, while the 'czechia_price' table only contains records for the years 2006-2018.
 Therefore, the tables can only be compared with each other between 2006 and 2018.

 In addition to limiting the records (rows), our effort was also to limit the number of columns, where in the 'czechia_payroll' table only three columns containing the following information were finally selected:
 * information about year - payroll_year
-* industry branch name - cpib.name (from codebook 'czechia_payroll_industry_branch')
+* industry branch name - cpib.name (from joined codebook 'czechia_payroll_industry_branch')
 * mean gross salary - value (averaged and rounded afterwards)

-In the czechia_price table:
+In the 'czechia_price' table it was four columns:
 * information about year - date_from (inserted into the year() function afterwards)
-* mean foodstuff price - value ( afterwards averaged and rounded).
+* mean foodstuff price - value (afterwards averaged and rounded).
 Note: it is not clearly defined in what units the food prices are presented here - we assume they are in Czech crowns.
-* food category name (from codebook 'czechia_price_category')
+* food category name (from joined codebook 'czechia_price_category')
-* information about the quantity for which the prices are valid (from the 'czechia_price_category' codebook) - created by concatenating the 'price_value' and 'price_unit' columns via the concat() function.
+* information about the quantity for which the prices are valid - created by concatenating the 'price_value' and 'price_unit' (from the 'czechia_price_category' codebook) columns via the concat() function.

 The selected columns were then renamed where necessary to avoid the problem of duplicate names and to make it clear what they contain.

 As the data of the two tables have no direct relation to each other except for the common years, the method of linking via the 'JOIN' clause did not seem appropriate, as all records from one table would be bound to the records with the same year in the other table, hence unnecessary multiplication (duplication) of records would occur, thus negating our efforts to reduce the data to a minimum.

 Therefore, the connection of the two mentioned tables was made through the 'UNION' clause.'
-This way, the tables are connected not from the side but from the bottom, thus avoiding duplication of records.
+This way, the tables are connected not through the sides but through the top and bottom, thus avoiding duplication of records.

-Since only records with the same number of columns can be joined via 'UNION' clause, it was necessary to balance the number of columns.
+Since only tables with the same number of columns can be joined via 'UNION' clause, it was necessary to balance the number of columns.
 In our case this was achieved by inserting additional 'NULL' columns containing empty values.
-These 'NULL' columns were inserted into both tables so that the records of both tables had their own separate columns (described in more detail in the 'procedure' section).
+These 'NULL' columns were inserted into both tables so that the records of both tables had their own separate columns (to be more explained in the 'procedure' section).

-### ANALYSIS OF THE OUTPUT PRIMARY TABLE
+### PRIMARY TABLE OUTPUT
 The result of our efforts is the table "t_roman_zavorka_project_sql_primary_final" with a range of 760 records and a total of 7 columns:
 * payroll_year - information about the year for which the salary records are valid.
-* industry_branch_name - the name of the industry sector
+* industry_branch_name - the name of the industry sector.
-* mean_salary_czk - average gross salaries by year and industry sector
+* mean_salary_czk - average gross salaries by year and industry sector.
-* price_year - information on the year for which the food price records are valid
+* price_year - information on the year for which the food price records are valid.
-* foodstuff_name - name of the food category
+* foodstuff_name - name of the food category.
-* mean_price_czk - average prices by year and food category
+* mean_price_czk - average prices by year and food category.
 * price_unit - the unit of quantity to which the food price records apply.

-Table records tell us the mean gross salaries by year and industry branch in the period 2000-2021 and also the mean prices (for a given quantity) by year and food category in the period 2006-2018.
+Table records show us the mean gross salaries by year and industry branch in the period 2000-2021 and also the mean prices (for a given quantity) by year and food category in the period 2006-2018.

-Since the tables have been joined through the 'UNION' clause and into separate columns, we can see that the table contains many empty records, that is, when we look at the records from the 'czechia_payroll' table, the records from the 'czechia_price' table are empty and the other way around.
+Since the tables have been merged through the 'UNION' clause and into separate columns, we can see that the table contains many empty records, that is, when we look at the records from the 'czechia_payroll' table, the records (columns) from the 'czechia_price' table are empty and the other way around.

 ## PROCEDURE
 ### PRIMARY TABLE CREATION
 #### INTRODUCTION

-The primary table t_roman_zavorka_project_sql_primary_final containing data from both tables was created via the 'CREATE OR REPLACE TABLE t_roman_zavorka_project_sql_primary_final AS,' clause, where 'CREATE' creates the table and if a table with that name already exists, the 'REPLACE' statement is activated to replace the existing table with the new one, allowing the table to be easily edited and updated if necessary.
+The primary table 't_roman_zavorka_project_sql_primary_final' containing data from both tables was created via the 'CREATE OR REPLACE TABLE t_roman_zavorka_project_sql_primary_final AS,' clause, where 'CREATE' creates the table and if a table with that name already exists, the 'REPLACE' statement is activated to replace the existing table with the new one, allowing the table to be easily edited and updated if necessary.
 In our case, the table was created via an SQL query following the 'AS.' clause.

 As was described above in the analysis section, the creation of the resulting table was done through the 'UNION' clause merging two separate SQL queries; one for the 'czechia_payroll' table and the other for the 'czechia_price' table.

-####QUERY FOR 'CZECHIA_PAYROLL'
+#### QUERY FOR 'CZECHIA_PAYROLL'
 In the 'FROM' clause, the name of the corresponding czechia_payroll table (cp) from which the data was loaded was inserted.
 At the beginning all columns were displayed: 'SELECT *'.

 Through the 'INNER JOIN' clause ('LEFT JOIN' can also be used), a supporting table 'czechia_payroll_industry_branch' (cpib) was joined containing a codebook to identify individual branches of industry from the 'cp.industry_branch_code' column.
 The table has been attached as follows: